mar-kusn/DAOLayer/README.md

 DAOLayer is object-oriented data access layer

 ## Used things and skills
-This project use things and skills from module 2 Java OOP + MySQL like:
+This project use things and skills like:
 - classes,
 - objects,
 - reading data using SQL,